 - 3 tablespoons rapeseed oil (or any other neutral oil)

-- 3 tablespoons all-purpose flour or white rice flour (for a gluten-free option)
+- 3 tablespoons all-purpose flour (or white rice flour for gluten-free)

 - 500 ml water or asparagus cooking water*